 On day 10, we woke up in Miami, and flew home to DC.

 On the decent, we saw some familiar sights, like the boathouse where I row.
 When we got home, we unpacked and looked at all the souvenirs we brought home.
 Despite only being able to bring home handicrafts, art, and music, we ended up with more this trip than just about any other.

 Later, we brought the painting we’d bought as a thank you for my parents over to their house.
 They loved it.

 Final thoughts?
 This was the trip of a lifetime.
 I can’t thank my parents enough.
 My wife did great there, and her being pregnant didn’t slow anyone down at all.
 I was very proud of her.
 A&K was great.
 Their guide, and our Cuban guide, were amazing.
 I really don’t believe we could have had better guides.
 The itinerary was exceptional, and even the parts I thought would just be OK were spectacular.
 I wouldn’t have changed a thing.
 I made a lot of new friends, and had experiences I’ll never forget.
 If you’re considering going on a Cuban P2P trip, go, and go now.
 If you’re thinking about going with A&K, I highly recommend them.
-I can’t wait to go back.by rsiv with no comments yet
+I can’t wait to go back.by rsiv with

 On the morning of day 8, we took a guided walk through the Colon Cemetery.
 We got to see the graves of some famous and important people, and we saw some Santería rituals.
 At one grave, people come to pray, some daily, leave an offering, and the back away from the gravesite, not turning their back on the dead.

 Then we had a quick stop for pictures at the Plaza de la Revolución.
 There were some really cool cars parked nearby.